avidanAbitbol/Ex1--elevtor-python/README.md

 ELEVATORS PROBLEM AND SMART ALGORHITM-

-in old elevators there is no algorhitm to direct the route of the elevator to the passengers calls, to do it in an efficient way, some soloution are trying to calibrate elevtors to smart by design an algorithm, this project build a smart algorhitm to elevator for an offline inputs. to read more about the problem:
+in old elevators there is no algorhitm to direct the route of the elevator to the passengers calls it is working on some forms, to do it in an efficient way, some soloution are trying to calibrate elevtors to smart by design an algorithm, this project build a smart algorhitm to elevator for an offline inputs to deacreae waiting time of elevators passengers. to read more about the problem:

 # some Literature Review about smart elevators.